Deborah Rudibaugh

 if they had seen Jake or knew where Jake was, and that's when Deborah told them that he had gone to Reno, Nevada.

-Deb Rudabaugh told them that he had left to participate in MMA training or a tournament.
+Deb Rudabaugh told them that he had left to participate in

+MMA training or a tournament.
 She did not know exactly when he would be returning.

-here in Gunnison and a group of individuals that enjoyed that activity and pursued it diligently.
+Jacob is very involved in MMA, mixed martial arts.
+He was involved with a gym here in Gunnison and a group of individuals that enjoyed that activity and pursued it diligently.

 The friends are not understanding why Jacob would just pick up and leave without at least telling them.

+He shared a lot with his friends.
 If he had been planning especially a big trip, he would have let people know.

-With Deborah's information limited, Nate and Randy decide to check in at Jake's martial arts gym to see when their friend might be back.
+with Deborah's information limited Nate and Randy decide to check in at Jake's martial arts gym to see when their friend might be back

 They further found out a little bit more information that he was injured that week than was on crutches because he had hurt his ankle and so he wouldn't have traveled to participate in that.

+His friends, they heard from him every day.
 So when they stopped hearing from him, it definitely bothered them.

 For Jake to miss a gathering with friends, if he said he was going to be there, he would be there.

-And if something had come up, he would make sure to contact people and say, like, hey, you know, I can't make it.
+And if something had come up, he would make sure to contact people and say, Hey, you know, I can't make it.
+I think everyone early on was pretty nervous that something had happened.

-Jacob Millison was born on January 11th, 1986, in Colorado, just a year or so after his older sister, Stephanie.
+Jacob Millison was born on January 11th, 1986 in Colorado, just a year or so after his older sister Stephanie.

 Jacob's parents, Deborah and Ray Millison, had left Ohio for adventure out west in Gunnison County, Colorado.
+Gunnison is an extremely remote mountain community.

+We're about three and a half hours from a major airport.
 A lot of our community makes a living through ranching or farming.

 For Deborah, the home in Gunnison was a lifelong dream come true.